EinarAndreas/combat_tests/reanalysis/Fadi_Towfic_generic_medicine/towfic_et_at.md

 - Reproduce some of the results to show that we are working on the same data and analysis workflow
 - Remove the use of ComBat and perform an similar analysis with alternative established tools
 - Estimate the error introduced by ComBat and the consequences for the conclusion of the study
-- Perform a few more sanity checks to substantiate that the difference in results for the two above analysis is mainly due to error introduced by ComBat
+- Perform a few more sanity checks to substantiate that the difference in results for the two above analysis is mainly introduced by ComBat

 ### Getting the data